JG

 It's possible by intervening mainly on the camber and/or straightness of the stick, on the balance of the bow and on the quality and thickness of the bit.

-Bow adjustment is a very demanding operation, requiring real know-how.
+Bow adjustment is a highly demanding operation requiring real expertise.

-- explore and understand the relationship between the technical characteristics of the bow and the sensations of playing, by comparing impressions and intimate convictions with precise measurements and explanations.
+- to explore and understand the relationship between the technical characteristics of the bow and playing sensations, by comparing impressions and intimate convictions with precise measurements and explanations.

 - develop a vocabulary for expressing these needs.